Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/button-group.md

 ## Mixed styles

 {{< design-callout-alert >}}
 This variant **using and mixing colored button backgrounds** should not be used because it does not respect the Orange Design System specifications.
-In button groups, you should only use the button variant that uses `.btn .btn-secondary`.
+In button groups, you should only use the button variant that uses `.btn .btn-outline-secondary`.

 Please refer to our Boosted [Buttons]({{< docsref "/components/buttons#examples" >}}) secondary variant component.
 You can also refer to the [Buttons: standard](https://system.design.orange.com/0c1af118d/p/278ebc-buttons-standard/b/539dce) guidelines on the Orange Design System website.
 {{< /design-callout-alert >}}